 GCMC Titration

-We have performed a titration experiment using Grand Canonical Monte Carlo molecular dynamics (GCMC/MD; see Supporting Information for details).
+We have performed a titration experiment using GCMC/MD (see Supporting Information for details).
 When carrying out titration calculations using GCMC, there is a concern that at B values far from Bequil, as waters are added or removed from the system, they may be constantly replenished by diffusion of waters into the GCMC region from bulk water.
 However, this effect appears to be minimal for these simulations (Figure S1), likely due to the relatively occluded location of the GCMC region.
 Furthermore, we observed that the effect was significantly less for the (S)-enantiomer than the (R)-enantiomer.